-756 AP 2-D Art and Design
+756 AP 2-D Art and Design Grades 10, 11, 12

-1 Credit Prerequisite: Passing grade in Art 4 or Teacher Portfolio Review.
-All students are required to prepare a portfolio for submittal to the AP for examination.
+Prerequisite: Passing grade in Foundations of Art 1 & 2 and one additional art class and Teacher Portfolio Review.
+All students are required to prepare a portfolio for submittal to the AP for examination and to pay an additional fee.